abapic94/starter-hugo-research-group/content/authors/admin/_index.md

 ---
 # Display name
-title: Prof. Enes Pasalic, PhD
+title: Enes Pasalic, PhD

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Head of the center
+role: Full Professor, Head of the center

 # Organizations/Affiliations
 organizations: